 The disposal unit can last a long time if you know what kinds of materials you can put into it and what factors can influence the unit’s life span.

-In order to keep your garbage disposal lasting a long time and to keep it effectively grinding up waste food, it’s also important to keep it well maintained and get it regularly serviced by Clover Services.
+In order to keep your garbage disposal lasting a long time and to keep it effectively grinding up waste food, it’s also important to keep it well maintained and get it regularly serviced by Clover Contracting.